fermyon/spin/docs/content/sips/0xx-spin-factors.md

     }
 }

-pub trait FactorBuilder<Factor> {
+pub trait InstancePreparer<Factor> {
-    // Prepare is the component pre-instantiation hook.
+    // This is the component pre-instantiation hook.
     //
     // The `PrepareContext` type gives access to information about the Spin app
     // and component being prepared and also to the Factor itself and any other
-    // already-`prepare`d `FactorBuilder`s.
-The return value is the request state
+    // already-`prepare`d `InstancePreparer`s.
+The return value is the
-    // builder for this factor.
-This builder may expose mutable state to other
+    // InstancePreparer for this factor.
+This preparer may expose mutable state to
-    // factors, providing inter-factor dependency features.
+    // other factors, providing inter-factor dependency features.
 This takes the place
     // of `DynamicHostComponent::update_data`.
-    fn prepare(ctx: PrepareContext) -> Result<Self>;
+    fn new(ctx: PrepareContext) -> Result<Self>;

-    // Build is the component instantiation hook.
+    // Prepare is the component instantiation hook.
     //
-    // This returns the request state for this factor.
+    // This returns the instance state for this factor.
 This takes the place of
     // `HostComponent::build_data`.
-    fn build(self) -> Factor::Data;
+    fn prepare(self) -> Factor::InstanceState;
 }
 ```